Key 7 - Being a Possibilian

 and transformative possibilities,

 what would that be like?"

-When carefully studied one finds that emotion is one of the primary adhesives that glues a person
+When carefully studied one finds that human emotion is one of the primary adhesives that glues a person

 to a particular viewpoint.
 The pride and emotional investment in a theory, so often found in

 academics and adherents to the scientific method, can blind these individuals to the fact that